aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/README.md

 [Solution Steps](./walkthrough/challenge-2/solution.md)

 ## Challenge 3: Create Hub-Spoke topology
-Hub and spoke topology is recommended when you're deploying central infrastructure services (like connectivity, DNS, Bastion, etc) in a hub virtual network that are shared by spoke virtual networks.
-This topology can be more efficient than having these common components in all spoke virtual networks.
+Hub and Spoke topology is recommended when you're deploying central infrastructure services (like connectivity, DNS, Bastion, etc) in a hub virtual network that are shared by spoke virtual networks.
+This topology will be more efficient than having these common components in all spoke virtual networks.

 ### Goal
 In this challenge there are two tasks: